 X-rays

 Your physician may order a set of X-rays to see the organs and bones inside your chest.
 Sometimes the X-rays are done following a barium swallow, or esophagram, which involves swallowing a chalky liquid (barium) that coats the walls of the esophagus.
-The barium will clearly show the outline of your esophagus so that abnormalities on its lining, including even early-stage cancer, can be easily seen.
+The barium will clearly show the outline of your esophagus so that abnormalities on its lining, including early-stage cancer, can easily be seen.

 CT (computed tomography) scans